xmonader/letsbuildacompiler-pretty/src/tutor12_miscellany.md

 ## ONE-SIDED COMMENTS

 So far I've shown you  how  to  deal  with  any  kind  of comment delimited on the left and the  right.
-That only leaves the one- sided comments like those in assembler language or  in  Ada, that are terminated by the end of the line.
+That only leaves the one-sided comments like those in assembler language or  in  Ada, that are terminated by the end of the line.
 In a  way,  that  case is easier.
 The only procedure that would need  to  be  changed  is SkipComment, which must now terminate at the newline characters: